dsc-courses/practice.dsc40a.com/problems/fa21-midterm/fa21-midterm-q01.md

 15.

-This is squared loss, and hence we're looking for the minimizer of mean absolute error, which is the median, 15.
+This is absolute loss, and hence we're looking for the minimizer of mean absolute error, which is the median, 15.

 # END SOLUTION